-Full majority govt has benefits says Modi in first presser since 2014
+Full majority govt has benefits says Modi in his first presser

 New Delhi, May 17: In his first media briefing since assuming office in 2014, Prime Minister Narendra Modi on Friday summarised the benefits of a full majority government and said governance takes a back a back seat when there is a coalition government.
 He said that in 2014, a full majority government was formed after many decades and that nation can see the benefits.